UnTamed-Fury/Naiko/.github/CONTRIBUTING.md

 ---

-Thanks for your interest in contributing to Yōkai!
+Thanks for your interest in contributing to Naiko!

 # Code contributions